TeeJay69/ConfigSync/Plan.md

 - Support running program through explorer

 - Option to install on a USB stick, so that the archive is on the flash drive and restoring on a new pc is easier.

+When your application initializes:

+Load the existing configuration file, regardless of its version.
+If the version does not match what's current for the application:
+Create a new blank property tree for the new configuration For each node in the tree, have a set of expected property names, and a function pointer or similar to get this setting if it's absent in the old file's tree.
+If a setting changes its format, give it a new name.
+Search for each setting in the old tree, copying it if it's found, and using the result of the supplied function if it's not.
+Save your new settings file.
+Your "missing setting" functions can:

+Return a constant default value.
+Query the tree for a different setting and convert it (with a default value if the old setting isn't found either) Ask the user

 - Structure: